soroushkavousi/DotNetPotion/src/DotNetPotion/ScopeServicePack/README.md

 ## How to use

-- For detailed usage examples, please refer to the tests in the `ScopedTaskRunner` directory within the `tests` folder.
+- For detailed usage examples, please refer to the tests in the `ScopeService` directory within the `tests` folder.

 <br/>